Mamoro98/Recommender-System-Omer-AIMS/README.md

 ## Future Enhancements
 - Integrate hybrid recommendation techniques.
 - Extend to real-time recommendation systems.
+- Build website.
+- Re-implement the code with JAX.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).